SteeltoeOSS/steeltoe-site/source/docs/steeltoe-configuration.html.markdown

 You can read more information on the Cloud Foundry environment variables at the [Cloud Foundry docs](http://docs.cloudfoundry.org/devguide/deploy-apps/environment-variable.html) website.

-The Steeltoe CloudFoundry provider supports the following .NET application types:
+The Steeltoe Cloud Foundry provider supports the following .NET application types:

 * ASP.NET (MVC, WebForms, WebAPI, WCF)
 * ASP.NET Core